RoscaS/compiler_lit-uml/README.md

 * `python3 parser.py input/XX.lituml` where `XX` are two digits
 refering to a file inside `/input` to generate the AST tree.

-See /docs to read about the syntax specifications._
+See /docs to read about syntax specifications.